Corazon Aquino: Wife of Benigno Aquino Jr.

 After graduating from college, she returned to the Philippines and studied law at Far Eastern University in 1953.
 While attending, she met Benigno "Ninoy" S. Aquino Jr., who was the son of the late Speaker Benigno S. Aquino Sr. and a grandson of General Servillano Aquino.
 She discontinued her law education and married Benigno at the Our Lady of Sorrows Parish in Pasay, Rizal on October 11, 1954.
 The couple had five children: Maria Elena ("Ballsy"; born 1955), Aurora Corazon ("Pinky"; born 1957), Benigno Simeon III ("Noynoy"; 1960–2021), Victoria Elisa ("Viel"; born 1961) and Kristina Bernadette ("Kris"; born 1971).

-Aquino had initially had difficulty adjusting to provincial life when she and her husband moved to Concepcion, Tarlac in 1955.
+Aquino initially had difficulty adjusting to provincial life when she and her husband moved to Concepcion, Tarlac in 1955.
 Aquino found herself bored in Concepcion, and welcomed the opportunity to have dinner with her husband inside the American military facility at nearby Clark Field.
 Afterwards, the Aquino family moved to a bungalow in suburban Quezon City.

 Throughout her life, Aquino was known to be a devout Roman Catholic.

 Corazon Aquino was fluent in French, Japanese, Spanish, and English aside from her native Tagalog and Kapampangan.

 Ninoy Aquino, a former Nacionalista turned Liberal, rose to become the youngest governor in the country in 1961 and then the youngest senator ever elected to the Senate of the Philippines in 1967.
 For most of her husband's political career, Aquino remained a housewife who raised their children and hosted her spouse's political allies who would visit their Quezon City home.
 She would decline to join her husband on stage during campaign rallies, instead preferring to be in the back of the audience and listen to him.
 Unbeknownst to many at the time, Corazon Aquino sold some of her prized inheritance to fund the candidacy of her husband.